-Should You Attend the First Appearance Even If You Have Retained an Attorney?
+Attending First Court Appearance If You Have An Attorney?

 Well, it does not help at all in San Francisco or in most counties to show up for the first court appearance.
 All that is happening is a new court date is being set for what’s usually a conference with the prosecutor and the judge.
 We’re obtaining discovery, so we’re getting the police report and complaint, which is the charges against you from the DA, from the prosecutor, and we’re entering a plea of not guilty.